adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/accordion/v1/accordion/README.md

 10. `./description` - defines a help message that can be rendered in the field as a hint for the user

 ## Client Libraries
-The component provides a `core.forms.components.accordian.v1` client library category that contains a recommended base CSS styling and JavaScript component.
+The component provides a `core.forms.components.accordion.v1.runtime` client library category that contains the Javascript runtime for the component.
 It should be added to a relevant site client library using the `embed` property.

 It also provides a `core.forms.components.accordian.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
 It is already included by its edit and policy dialogs.